Mamma Roma: Production and release

 Pasolini based his screenplay for Mamma Roma on the true case of Marcello Elisei, who had died in prison.
 Shooting began on 9 April 1962, with a cast that largely consisted of non-professionals.
 Pasolini, unhappy with Magnani's interpretation of the title role, expanded Citti's role of Carmine, but the production was temporarily halted when Citti was arrested for a petty crime.
+Filming took place in the Parco degli Acquedotti on the ancient Appian Way; the dome of San Giovanni Bosco in Via Tuscolana is seen prominently in several scenes.

 On 31 August 1962, Mamma Roma premiered at the Venice Film Festival.
 On the same day, a police complaint was filed, claiming that the film was "offensive to good morals" and "contrary to public decency" for the language used, but the complaint was turned down by a magistrate five days later.
 On the night of the film's release in the Quattro Fontane Cinema in Rome on 22 September 1962, Pasolini was confronted with protesting neo-fascists and got involved in a scuffle.
 Mamma Roma also met with criticism from the left, and its domestic box office was a humble 168 million lira.